logm1lo/ctOS-Profiler/README.md

 # ctOS - Profiler

 ctOS - Profiler is a mobile application inspired by the Watch Dogs series, built with Flutter and LiteRT (TensorFlow Lite).
-It provides on-device face recognition and tracking with a focus on privacy and performance.
+It provides on-device face recognition and tracking.

 ## Table of Contents